 We want to hear from you.
 Whether you have been biking for decades or are new to two (or one, or three or four!) wheels, your stories inform the work we do at Bicycle Colorado and help us build a stronger movement.
 Share yours by emailing RIDE@bicyclecolorado.org and let’s set up a time to talk.

-Since 2018, members of our RIDE Committee have gathered bimonthly with Bicycle Colorado to share their experience, expertise and ideas—as well as perspectives we don’t currently have on our staff.
+Since 2018, members of our RIDE Advisory Board have gathered bimonthly with Bicycle Colorado to share their experience, expertise and ideas—as well as perspectives we don’t currently have on our staff.
 They have supported us in building a more inclusive organization and bicycling movement.

 RIDE members help us evaluate our practices and programs, grow our understanding of DEI and hold ourselves accountable as we work to be more diverse, equitable and inclusive.
 With RIDE’s collaboration and through other learning opportunities, we look forward to better representing everyone who rides and improving access to safe, affordable and rewarding options for everyone to bike and be active.